 Stick flowers between your Christmas tree branches to fill up space and create a unique look.
 Tuck them into a wreath on your front door or mini trees on your front porch for an extra pop too.

 Recycle “Tree Lot Trash”

 Pick up discarded trimmings from Christmas tree lots to use on tabletops and mantels or make fresh DIY holiday garland.
 Attach them to your banisters with pipe cleaners and ribbon.
 And if you want to keep it looking fresh, you can spritz it all with some Wilt Pruf.

 I see these ceramic village sets in the thrift store all the time.
 Paint them white (or any color you want) to make them new again.

 I love sprinkling a table with fresh rosemary and cranberries.
 Bonus: it smells amazing too.
 And if you happen to keep rosemary growing in an herb garden year-round, it’s even cheaper.

-I was so excited when I found this typewriter at the thrift store for $9!
+I was so excited when I found this typewriter at the thrift store for $9 years ago!
 It’s perfect for printing out funny letters to Santa as whimsical decor.
-If you don’t have luck at thrift stores, you can sometimes find them on Etsy and eBay for not too pricey.

 I made these ornaments from cheap Walmart ball ornaments years ago using old sheet music I ripped up and decoupaged with Mod Podge.
 So sweet and pretty and a craft that’s hard to mess up.